African leaders agree steps to fight runaway Ebola outbreak

 WHO chief Margaret Chan told a meeting of the presidents of Guinea, Liberia and Sierra Leone - the countries worst affected - that the epidemic was outpacing efforts to contain it and warned of catastrophic consequences in lost lives and economic disruption if the situation were allowed to deteriorate.

-"The presidents recognise the serious nature of the Ebola outbreak in their countries," Chan said after the meeting.
+"The presidents recognize the serious nature of the Ebola outbreak in their countries," Chan said after the meeting.
 "They are determined to take extraordinary measures to stop Ebola in their countries."

 In a communique after their talks, the leaders agreed to deploy security forces to isolate the frontier regions where 70 percent of the 1,323 cases have been detected.